FarisVZ/IoT-System-Miniature/README.md

 ## Description

-This device is one of the project assigned by the school to design and build a IoT Based Device and demonstrate it **Check [Presentation](/presentation/) to see the presentation file(PDF), it include Indonesia and English version**.
+This device is one of the project assigned by the school to design and build a IoT Based Device and demonstrate it **Check [Presentation](/presentation/) to see the presentation file(PDF), it include Indonesia(original) and English version**.
 The final product is a replica house with three rooms, each equipped with LEDs act as smart lamps that can be controlled separately via an app, in this case using Arduino Cloud.
 The device is built using an ESP32 microcontroller as an main brigde to enable wireless communication between the LEDs and Arduino Cloud.

 ![Front View](/Photo/LookFront1.jpg)
 _Front view miniature_